Oh Russia, you're my sweetest mistake.

 So what did I really do in Russia?
 Don’t stop reading as I tell you my travel story about how Russia seduced me and left me wanting more.

-Ethical Note: This post is a personal travel story about my trip to Russia.
-It is not intended to promote tourism or take a stance on political matters.
-I encourage the readers to make informed decisions based on their own values and beliefs.
+Ethical Note: This post is a personal travel story about my trip to Russia and it is intended purely for storytelling purposes.
+It does not engage in political discussions and I encourage readers to approach travel decisions thoughtfully based on their individual perspectives.

 Love at First Night.